Department of Modern and Classical Languages, College of Humanities and Social Sciences

 The department provides students the skills to learn firsthand about major world societies.
 The department believes that the best way to understand a culture directly is through its language.
 The modern languages offered in the department are spoken natively by nearly two billion people.
 The multifaceted programs of the department provide an opening to the world through language, literature, culture and civilization.
 It is a meeting place for true diversity.

-The BA in Japanese leads to a BA degree without teacher certification.
-In order to receive a recommendation for state of Washington certification students must complete the “teacher certification” program which is offered by the Department of Secondary Education.
+This major leads to a BA degree without teacher certification.
+In order to receive a recommendation for state of Washington certification students must complete the “Optional Requirements,” including the “teacher certification” program which isoffered by the Department of Secondary Education.

 See the Secondary Education section of this catalog for program admission, completion, and teacher certification requirements.
 Regulations for teaching endorsement are subject to change.
 For teaching endorsement program, contact the world language endorsement advisor.